JSMarsh813/Reference/projects/ppt/tpn-dev-journal-9.md

+# Let's Keep a Low "Profile" 👀

-Made some progress with profile pages today! 🔥🔥🔥 now its 5am time to sleep
+I made some progress with profile pages today! 🔥🔥🔥

+now its 5am, so it's time to sleep

 ![showing a styled profile page with all names showing instead of just liked names](2023-01-29-profile-page-progress.jpg)